caerbannogwhite/set-covering-problem/README.md

 The implemented approaches have been tested on the `scpnre1-scpnrf5` instances available on the [OR-Library](http://people.brunel.ac.uk/~mastjjb/jeb/orlib/scpinfo.html).
 The results obtained are described in this [report](https://github.com/caerbannogwhite/set-covering-problem/tree/master/report/report.pdf).

-The software requires the following software:
+The solver requires the following software:
-- [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), if you want to build the `cpxsol`
+- [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), only if you want to build the `cpxsol`
 - [Boost](https://www.boost.org/)
 - [Armadillo](http://arma.sourceforge.net/)
 - [OpenBLAS](http://www.openblas.net/) (required by Armadillo)